How do I make kava?

 The closest to the traditional method is to place a measured amount of medium grind kava into a strainer bag and and place the bag in a large bowl.
 Add a measured quantity of cool water and then vigorously knead the kava for 5 to 10 minutes or more.
 Kneading may not be suitable for some people such as anyone suffering arthritis of the hands.
 If using this method it is important to use food safe gloves as immersion in the kava mixture can cause dermatitis.
 The strainer bag is then squeezed to extract any further kavalactones.
 The remaining contents of the bag (the ‘makas’) are then discarded.
 Having said that, every step in this method has alternatives.

 For example, the extraction can occur by placing the strainer bag in a small jar (e.g. shaker bottle) or a large jar, e.g. mason jar, adding water and then agitating the jar.
+Vigorous shaking is not necessary or recommended .
 This is our favourite method.
 It is quick, easy and less messy than many other options.
 See an example below by a superb ambassador for kava, Krunkie McKrunkface from kavaforums or krnewman on youtube.
+Skip to 3:59 for the shaking segment.

 Note that the amount of kava used by Krunkie is not recommended for first-timers.
 The best effects occur on an empty stomach.
-For first-timers we suggest adding 20-25g of Ozkava kava (you may need twice as much with other kavas) to a strainer bag that is sealed and placed in a shaker bottle or jar with 450ml of water added.
+For first-timers we suggest adding 20-25g of Ozkava kava (you may need twice as much with other kavas) to a strainer bag that is sealed and placed in a shaker bottle (our recommended bottle is here) or jar with 450ml of water added.
+Leave some space between the kava and the closure (string or clip) to allow the kava to freely agitate.
 Shake well for at least one minute.
-Once the liquid has been decanted and the bag strained there should be about 420 – 430ml left (the bag and the makas absorb about 20 – 30ml).
+Once the liquid has been decanted and the bag squeezed to release the remaining liquid there should be about 420 – 430ml left (the bag and the makas absorb about 20 – 30ml).
 This will make three 140ml shells (cups) which should be consumed 15-20 minutes apart.
+Once this quantity has been consumed, a second wash can be made by refilling the blender bottle with ~280ml of water and repeating the agitation for a minute to make two more shells.
 For future sessions it is easy to experiment using this method as a starting point.

 Another option is to place water and the kava powder into a blender and blend on high speed.
 The contents are then poured into a strainer bag and strained.
 This is an effective method that makes a strong brew but comes with three disadvantages: if the blender has steel blades some of the makas will ground fine enough to slip through the strainer bag; the straining is messier and takes longer; and the blending may heat the beverage to be too warm to be palatable.